dotmpe/user-conf/ReadMe.rst

 ----
 - Think about domain and some kind of preferential wildcard matching based on that.

+  Still using one file per host.
+  But want a bit more flexible variable expansion to improve reuse.

   replace $domain in COPY/SYMLINK src argument with first match starting with full hostname.